imundra/sfpd-data-app/README.md

 -app.py contains all the backend for the project and is explained in detail below:

+ ## Python Data Parsing

-   --The first section consists of functions that perform various data parsing tasks.
+ The first section of app.py consists of functions that perform various data parsing tasks.
 Some of the key features are outlined below:

 1. get_dispatch_times(): creates a dictionary 'dispatch_times' that has an address for its keys and something I created called a time_sum for values.
 A time_sum is a computation that takes into account the hour, minute, and second to create an easily comparable integer that represents a time on a particular day.